Cluster server discovery

 -

 With this configuration, the initial discovery members are resolved from DNS A records to find the IP addresses to contact.
-In version 1, the value of
+For example:

 When a DNS lookup is performed, the domain name returns an A record for every server in the cluster, where each A record contains the IP address of the server.
 The configured server uses all the IP addresses from the A records to join or form a cluster.